ralucaportase/flot-cursors-plugin/README.md

     setCursor ( cursor , options)

-        Changes one or more cursor property.
+        changes one or more cursor properties.

 How to use: